Hungarian Revolution of 1956: De–Stalinization

-On 5 March 1953, the death of Stalin allowed the Communist Party of the Soviet Union (CPSU) to proceed with the de-Stalinization of the USSR, which was a relative liberalization of politics that afterward allowed most European communist parties and the communist parties of the Warsaw Pact to develop a reformist wing – within the structures of the philosophy of Marxism and orders from Moscow.
-Hence, the reformist communist Imre Nagy became prime minister (1953–55) of the Hungarian People's Republic, in replacement of the Stalinist Mátyás Rákosi (1946–56), whose heavy-hand style of communist government had proved counter-productive to the interests of the USSR in Hungary.
+On 5 March 1953, the death of Stalin allowed the Communist Party of the Soviet Union (CPSU) to proceed with the de-Stalinization of the USSR, a relative liberalization of politics that subsequently allowed most European communist parties and the communist parties of the Warsaw Pact to develop a reformist wing—within the structures of the philosophy of Marxism and orders from Moscow.
+Hence, the reformist communist Imre Nagy became prime minister (1953–55) of the Hungarian People's Republic, replacing the Stalinist Rákosi (1952–53), whose heavy-handed style of communist government had proved counterproductive to the USSR's interests in Hungary.

-Despite not being prime minister of Hungary, Rákosi remained politically powerful as the General Secretary of the Hungarian Communist Party, and so undermined many of the Nagy government's political and socio-economic reforms; by 18 April 1955, Rákosi had so discredited Nagy that the USSR deposed Nagy as head-of-state of Socialist Hungary.
-Three months of plotting and conspiring rid Rákosi and the Hungarian Communist Party of Imre Nagy, who was reduced to a political non-person.
-On 14 April Prime Minister Imre Nagy was stripped of his Hungarian Communist Party offices and functions and was sacked as prime minister on 18 April.
-Despite having been out of political favor with the USSR since January 1955, Nagy had refused to perform the requisite communist penance of 'self-criticism', and refused to resign as PM of Hungary.
+Despite not being prime minister, Rákosi remained politically powerful as the General Secretary of the Hungarian Communist Party, and so undermined many of the Nagy government's political and socioeconomic reforms; by 18 April 1955, he had so discredited Nagy that the USSR deposed Nagy as Socialist Hungary's head of state.
+Three months of plotting and conspiring rid Rákosi and the Hungarian Communist Party of Nagy, who was reduced to a political non-person.
+On 14 April Nagy was stripped of his Hungarian Communist Party offices and functions.
+On 18 April he was sacked as prime minister.
+Despite having been out of political favor with the USSR since January 1955, Nagy had refused to perform the requisite communist penance of self-criticism and refused to resign.

-In February 1956, as the First Secretary of the CPSU, Nikita Khrushchev initiated the de-Stalinization of the USSR with the speech On the Personality Cult and its Consequences, which catalogued and denounced the abuses of power committed by Stalin and his inner-circle protégés, in Russia and abroad.
+In February 1956, as First Secretary of the CPSU Nikita Khrushchev initiated the de-Stalinization of the USSR with the speech On the Personality Cult and its Consequences, which catalogued and denounced the abuses of power Stalin and his inner-circle protégés committed, in Russia and abroad.
 Therefore, the de-Stalinization of Hungarian People's Republic featured Rákosi's dismissal as General Secretary of the Communist Party of Hungary, and his replacement by Ernő Gerő, on 18 July 1956.

-From the Western perspective, the countries of western Europe co-operated with the CIA's propaganda radio network, Radio Free Europe, to broadcast the speech On the Personality Cult and its Consequences to the countries of eastern Europe, expecting that, as Secretary of the CPSU, Khrushchev's anti–Stalinist speech would substantively contribute to the destabilisation of the internal politics of the Warsaw Pact countries.
+The countries of western Europe cooperated with the CIA's propaganda radio network, Radio Free Europe, to broadcast Khrushchev's speech to the countries of eastern Europe, expecting that it would destabilize the Warsaw Pact countries' internal politics.